dkhan0103/acsproject/README.md

 Instructions on using GitHub action.
 - Once you are done with Terraform and anisble deployment you can push the code to remote repo
+- git push
-- Git action is triggered as follows
+- Git action is triggered as follows:
 - trivy and tfsec workflow will trigger on any push or pull_request
 - tfdeploy workflow will be trigger when the approver confirm the merge request